hanatos/vkdt/src/pipe/modules/kpn-t/readme.md

 * `graph` a log-space error graph for visualisation of the convergence behaviour
 * `vis` visualisation of the weights and their derivatives
 * `debug` ever changing dev wire during coding
+* `wcp` weights from checkpoint. will be loaded if initialisation is requested
+* `noiseab` noise profile created by cnngenin

 ## model